See the Epic Everything's Gonna Be Okay Drag Performance

 In the episode, Nicholas (Thomas) hosts a dinner party for Alex's (Adam Faison) best friends and things take a turn and end with a drag show.
 Meanwhile, Matilda (Kayla Cromer) goes to her first high school party with one goal in mind and Genevieve (Maeve Press) and her friends get riled up in the name of justice.

-Thomas joked he looked like Ted Bundy in the scene, but this writer suggested more like Adele.
+Thomas joked he looked like Married...With Children's Peg Bundy in the scene, but this writer suggested more like Adele.

 "I think what you're trying to say is I'm really good and talented at it," Thomas laughed.
 "I wouldn't do it twice; I'll tell you that.
 It's not easy."